Seattle's Icelandic Horse Connection in Redmond, WA.

 Locals come from Bellevue, Kirkland, Issaquah, Sammamish, Bothell, Seattle, Mercer Island, Edmonds, Everett, Olympia.
 Others- CA and Alaska.

 Some horses we have had or over 15 years.
 The Avondale Icelandics are not school horses but members of my family.
 Each has 1 and sometimes 2 riders only weekly that come monthly to ride so the horse will bond with those humans.
 Icelandics (and really all horses) want confident riders who can mount without plopping on their back, sitting balanced in the saddle to carry riders, and provide direction to them.
 They are not interested in passengers looking for a one time trail rides that they will never see again.
-They do not want be ridden all day by different beginner that confuse them.
+They do not want be ridden all day by new and different beginners that confuse them.
 We do accept eager, fast learners who respond well to feedback and coaching to improve their skills who are very interested in their riding journey on Icelandic Horses.
 These are not basic riding lessons but accelerated methods/different kinds of professional tack so you can learn faster and there is no need to re-train horses.
-Students will learn to tack up their own horse, catch and halter, and lead horses to mounting block.
-We ride on the trails practicing after learning basic skills on the track. |
+Students will learn to tack up their own horse, catch and halter, and lead their horses to mounting block.
+We ride on the trails practicing what is learned on the track. |

 Target Students who can pick up to riding Icelandics easily

-1) Intermediate English Rider Adults with some Dressage, previous horse lessons, and are physically fit in a regular fitness program.
-2)Advanced Beginner English kid riders- 10-14 yrs old with a few years of English riding lessons with a good seat.
-3)Total Beginners that are involved in sport program that require good hand coordination as well as are confident and assertive.
-Riders who will have a learning curve riding at first 1) Western who ride 1 handed and move their hips around.
-Hunter/jumpers who ride with a bent leg and post to a trot, and sit forward.
-2) Total beginner adults that has been on occasional trail rides and not engaged in a sport or fitness program on a regular basis. |
+1) Intermediate English Riders with some Dressage to do 2 handed collection and are physically fit in a weekly fitness program.
+Not just walking as exercise but core work, coordination, some mobility and flexibility to even mount on and off a horse with ease.
+2) Advanced Beginner kid riders- 10-14 yrs old with a few years of English riding lessons with a good seat and coordination.
+3) Total Beginners that are involved in sports that require good hand coordination as well as are confident and assertive.
+Riders who will have a learning curve riding at first 1) Western who ride 1 handed without much rein contact/collection and does not sitting deep in the saddle.
+2) Hunter/jumpers who ride with a bent leg, lean forward in the saddle, and post to a rising trot.
+3) Total beginner adults that has been on occasional trail rides and not engaged in a sport or fitness program on a regular basis. |

 What People Say About Us: